joshjohanning/joshjohanning.github.io/_posts/2022-11-23-github-packages-migrate-nuget-packages.md

 ## Notes

-It uses [gpr](https://github.com/jcansdale/gpr) to re-push the packages to the target org.
+The script uses [`gpr`](https://github.com/jcansdale/gpr) to re-push the packages to the target org.
 It assumes that the target org's repo has the same name as the source.

 I initially tried writing this with [`dotnet nuget push`](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-nuget-push), but that doesn't seem to work since the package's `<RepositoryUrl>` element would still be referencing the original repository.
-See:
+See error:

 ```
 Pushing NUnit3.DotNetNew.Template_1.7.1.nupkg to 'https://nuget.pkg.github.com/joshjohanning-org-packages-migrated'...